 The HIS is a collaboration with Walking With The Wounded, STOLL and The Ripple Pond, three veteran and Forces family-focused charities.

 The Ripple Pond Director, Rodger Cartwright, said: ‘HIS is an important addition in how this nation cares for its veteran community.
-The Ripple Pond is proud to be part of this much needed service, providing peer-led one-to-one and group support to many of the families involved.
+The Ripple Pond is proud to be part of this much needed veteran mental health service, providing peer-led one-to-one and group support to many of the families involved.

 ‘Our mission as a charity is to deliver effective peer-led services to carers who are supporting loved ones who have been injured physically or psychologically or have an illness connected with their service in the UK Armed Forces.
 The carers we support include spouses, partners, parents, grandparents, children, and other family members from both the serving and veteran communities’.